jbk2/private-events/README.md

 ---
 ## ToDo list:

+- Build sign up modal for bookings new page.
 - Callbacks - what logic would callbacks be an ideal mechanism for?
   - done - inviting event_creator to event upon event creation
   -